duongvinh/HLFSR-ASR/README.md

 * Matlab

 ### Dataset
-We use the processed data by [DistgASR](https://arxiv.org/pdf/2202.10603.pdf).
 Please download the dataset in the official repository of [DistgASR](https://github.com/YingqianWang/DistgASR).

 ### Train:
 * Run **`Generate_Data_for_Training.m`** to generate training data.